References

 1) Macrocyclization

-2) Generation steps:
+2) Generation steps

-Define here the number of modification steps that Makya will use to generate a new molecule.
+Define here the number of algorithmic steps that Makya will use to generate a new molecule.
 Steps can be single-reactant (a modification on a fragment or intermediate, without addition of a building block; for example, protection and deprotection steps discovered automatically, and much more) or double-reactant (the combination of two fragments).
 By playing on this parameter, you can influence the generator to explore simpler or more complex structures.

 NOTE: this limit is only a suggestion of a maximum limit for the generation process; Makya may choose to stop adding steps before reaching the specified maximum, with the goal to optimize the fitness function.